 - Could the supplier benefit from longer contractual commitments to secure better financing or volume guarantees?

-- How about better terms and conditions?
+- How about better terms and conditions to the negotiated agreement?
 Such benefits may not be shared by the supplier’s sales team.

 If you help the supplier cut manufacturing costs, you may hurt a sales team that receives revenue-based bonuses.